teorth/equational_theories/README.md

 Current visualizations, updated automatically:
 - [Equation Explorer](https://teorth.github.io/equational_theories/implications) is a tool for exploring the graph of equation implications.
+- [Finite Magma Explorer](https://teorth.github.io/equational_theories/fme) is a tool for exploring finite magmas and the equations they satisfy.
 - [Graphiti](https://teorth.github.io/equational_theories/graphiti) is a tool for visualizing the implication graph.

 For guidelines on how to contribute, see the [CONTRIBUTING.md](https://github.com/teorth/equational_theories/tree/main/CONTRIBUTING.md) file.
 Participants are requested to abide by [our code of conduct](https://github.com/teorth/equational_theories/tree/main/CODE_OF_CONDUCT.md).